Braves vs Astros: A World Series 6 decades in the making - WHIZ News

 “I wasn’t here with the team in 2017, but I’ve gotten booed just as equal as anybody else.
 So I think we all have the same mentality that we really want to win a World Series to demonstrate that we are just a great team,” he said.

+When the scene shifts to Atlanta next Friday, Houston will figure out how to keep Alvarez’s bat in the lineup as the DH or no DH debate is revived in the World Series.

-The Astros are in the World Series for the third time in five years and got there minus ace Justin Verlander, who missed the season while recovering from Tommy John surgery.
+The Astros are in the Fall Classic for the third time in five years and got there minus ace Justin Verlander, who missed the season while recovering from Tommy John surgery.

 The Braves overcame a season-ending knee injury to dynamic star Ronald Acuña Jr. in July and surged after being stuck at 52-55 in early August.
-Boosted by NL Championship Series MVP Eddie Rosario, Atlanta is making its first appearance in the Fall Classic since 1999.
+Boosted by NL Championship Series MVP Eddie Rosario, Atlanta is making its first appearance in the World Series since 1999.

 Yet while the roster and stadium have changed, the sights and sounds in Atlanta still remain.
 Throughout the NLCS, fans at Truist Park emphatically chopped and chanted during big moments for the Braves.